-We are committed to ending the suffering caused by the childbirth injury obstetric fistula.
+We are dedicated to ending the suffering caused by the childbirth injury of obstetric fistula.

 Alphonsia’s heart-wrenching story began 27 years ago after her labor failed to progress properly.